Frequently asked questions about individual equity adjustments

 SATAC may add adjustment factors to your university aggregate.
 We then use your adjusted aggregate to calculate your selection rank.

-SATAC’s participating institutions have two schemes which provide adjustment factors to applicants:
+SATAC’s participating institutions have two schemes that provide adjustment factors to applicants:

 - the Universities Equity Scheme